 3. Watch space, proportion, and alignment

 We truly understand that the ad needs to be as informative as possible.
 But, cramming pictures and texts in an already limited space is not a good idea.
 You do not need a graphic artist’s eye to figure out when it looks crowded.
 To solve this, you can play with the proportion of the texts, picture, and logo.
-Remember to always scale (those broken lines that appear when you adjust the photo) from the corners and maintain shift scale when adjusting.
+Consider which one will take the limelight, is it the text or the picture?
+Do all the elements need to be in the center?
+Also, remember to always scale (those broken lines that appear when you adjust the photo) from the corners and maintain shift scale when adjusting.
 Do not scale from top or bottom as it throws the proportion of the material away and makes it look uneven and flat.
+If you want to see a designer cry, then you can do that.

-4. Limit your font but do not be scared to play it bold
+4. Limit your font but do not be scared to play it boldly

 There are so many fonts to choose from that it is easy to get carried away!
 However, if you place multiple fonts, it makes the ad difficult to read.
-Our suggestion is to choose a font that is easy on the eyes, and stick to 1 or 2 fonts.
+Our suggestion is to choose a font that is easy on the eyes and stick to 1 or 2 fonts.
 For emphasis, you can change the size or highlights (bold or italicized) instead.
+Do consider the texture of the fonts as well, especially on print if it is still legible.
+Cursive fonts are prone to illegibility especially if printed in small sizes.

 5. Use pictures

 A picture is worth a thousand words.
 Select a photo which can help to convey your message in a more effective way.
 Like in my example, I have selected a photo that highlights an advantage of working for day shift accounts.
-To fix color issues, you can easily do it by increasing or decreasing the saturation so photo pops out.
+To fix color issues, you can easily do it by increasing or decreasing the saturation so the photo pops out.
+For photo editing starters, check out our post about Adobe lightrooom.

 6. Do not under-estimate the power of transparency or white background